 Trying to figure out the best time to broach a touchy topic, ask your guy a favor or convince him to do something you know he’ll dread?
-It’s easier than you think — if you learn how to tune in to his body clock, says Gabrielle Lichterman, founder of the Hormonology blog and coauthor of 28 Days.
+It’s easier than you think — if you learn how to tune in to his body clock, says Gabrielle Lichterman, coauthor of 28 Days and founder of hormonehoroscope.com.
 While we all know that women usually experience hormone-induced mood swings on a monthly basis, Lichterman attests that men, too, are affected by hormonal highs and lows — only their levels fluctuate daily.
 Want to get his hormones working for you?
 Follow this timing guide:

 Need to move, negotiate, or fix something?
 Ask him for help between 9-12 a.m.